 Jennifer Burns is the founder of Zweeble Films, with “Vincent: A Life in Color” marking her debut as Director/Producer.
 Prior to moving behind the camera, Jennifer had been working as an actor in Chicago in both theater and film and is an original member of the critically acclaimed improv company, pH Productions.
 Jennifer had been looking for the right project to kick start her production company and found it right outside her window: a spinning, jacket-twirling vision in fuchsia.

-Originally from the “Rubber City” Akron, Ohio, Christine moved to Chicago to study at The School of The Art Institute of Chicago in 1997.
+Originally from the “Rubber City” Akron, Ohio, Christine Gilliland Wolf moved to Chicago to study at The School of The Art Institute of Chicago in 1997.
 She fell in love with filmmaking her second semester of school and soon after found her niche as an editor.
 After graduating in 2001 she pursued her dreams of being a rock star and played guitar in an all female punk band called The Manhandlers.
-The band toured the country, put out a record and broke many hearts when they decided to call it quits in 2005.
-Now she works at Cutters as an assistant editor and aspires to be a “rock star/editor.”
+Now she works at The White House as an assistant editor and aspires to be a “rock star/editor.”

-Patrick loves using images to create compelling stories that can’t be expressed in words.
+Patrick Russo loves using images to create compelling stories that can’t be expressed in words.
 A graduate of Columbia College Chicago, he has applied his skills in formats ranging from 35mm to DV on many short films, music videos, documentaries, and commercials.
 Several of these projects have been selected for film festivals, including the Cannes Film Festival, Chicago International, and Michigan Independent.
 Pat has served as a Camera Operator on specs, a FOX TV show, The Oprah Winfrey Show, and has crewed on dozens of features and shorts.
-He currently studies Cinematography at the American Film Institute.
+He is a recent graduate of the Cinematography Program at the American Film Institute.